wzding/Machine_Learning_Nanodegree/NYC_taxi_trip_duration/proposal.md

 * store_and_fwd_flag - This flag indicates whether the trip record was held in vehicle memory before sending to the vendor because the vehicle did not have a connection to the server - Y=store and forward; N=not a store and forward trip
 * trip_duration - duration of the trip in seconds

+Basically, the train data would be split into train-validation set and we will use only train data for model training.
+Validation set will be used for parameter selection and to avoid overfitting of the model being built.
+Test data will be used to evaluation the performance of our model.

 ### Solution Statement

 One solution to this problem is gradient boosted trees regressor using XGBoost (a package in python http://xgboost.readthedocs.io/en/latest/), which is one of ensemble methods to deal with supervised learning problems.
 The main principle behind this method is that a group of “weak learners” can come together to form a “strong learner”. hey typically less prone to overfitting and make the model more robust,unlikely to be influenced by small changes in the training data.
 The input of this algorithm is a set of numerical features and the output is a number, which is also the prediction of the algorithm.